bestia-dev-archived/mem2/README.md

 https://github.com/LucianoBestia/mem1
 # mem2
 Learning to use Rust Wasm/WebAssembly with Dodrio Virtual Dom and WebSockets communication - second iteration.
-The simple memory game is for kids.
+This is a simple memory game is for kids.
 The images are funny cartoon characters from the alphabet.
 The cards grid is only 4x4.
-For fun I added the sounds of Morse alphabet codes and show the International Aviation spelling on the screen.
+For fun I added
+- the sounds of Morse alphabet codes and
+- the International Aviation spelling.

 You can play the game here:
 https://bestiavm02.southeastasia.cloudapp.azure.com